Tanama Tales

 The section belonging to Venice Beach has a length of about 2 miles.
 With a bike, you can explore the neighborhood’s beachfront and visit other cities.
 You can bike to Santa Monica (to the north) or Marina del Rey (to the south).
 Exercise caution since the bike path can be covered with sand (making it slippery).

 Several businesses rent bikes, skateboards, and skates.
 For example, you can rent from Ride!
 Venice, Jay’s Rentals and Beach Front Walk.
-Make sure the bike looks in good conditions before taking off.
+Make sure the bike looks in good condition before taking off.

 Exercise at Muscle Beach